Di-void/multi-step-form/README.md

 ### Continued development

 I may or may not add animations.
-I also wanted to attach the Personal Info Form to state initially but I figured since it's important after you've passed it, it's best I leave it that way 🤷🏾‍♀️
+I also wanted to attach the Personal Info Form to state initially but I figured since it's not so important after you've passed that screen, it's forgoable 🤷🏾‍♀️.
+I was also gunning for a clean and well structured code in this project and I think I was able to achieve that to some extent :)

 ### Useful resources